Best TV series to watch on Netflix right now (September 2020) - TheNewsTrace

 Black Mirror

-Black Mirror is indisputably his most compelling and celebrated work to date – a dystopian and infrequently chilling imaginative and prescient of how know-how might change our lives, let’s face it, largely for the more serious.
+Black Mirror is no doubt his most compelling and celebrated work to date – a dystopian and infrequently chilling imaginative and prescient of how know-how might change our lives, let’s face it, largely for the more severe.

-It started as a Channel Four shot at the hours of darkness, however Charlie Brooker’s drama shortly turned one of the vital bleakly gripping series on TV.
+It started as a Channel Four shot at midnight, however Charlie Brooker’s drama rapidly turned one of the bleakly gripping series on TV.
 Then Netflix jumped in and it went from a cult present within the UK to a world phenomenon that draws huge-name visitor stars from Jon Hamm and Bryce Dallas Howard to Andrew Scott and Miley Cyrus.

 The fifth season options a few of its most formidable and gripping tales to date, and naturally Bandersnatch, the choose-your-own-adventure particular, was a one-off mega-hit from the Black Mirror model.